 We picked up a few goodies from the shop.
 If you ever visit, the chocolate brownies are amazing – handmade by a local lady.
 Sometimes they have walnuts inside, other times they contain chunks of chocolate.
 They’re a bit moreish and we struggle to make the pack last more than a day.

-They have a lovely seated area outside so we stopped for some snacks before walking the Mill Farm Trail.
+They have a nice seated area outside so we stopped for some snacks before walking the Mill Farm Trail.

 Freshly made hot chocolate and a scone.